Abdul-Rahimm/PortFolio/README-new.md

-# DevBlog - Next.js & TypeScript Learning Project
+# Abdul Rahim - Next.js & TypeScript Learning Project

 A comprehensive blog and YouTube showcase platform built with Next.js 14, TypeScript, and TailwindCSS.
 This project demonstrates modern web development best practices and serves as a learning resource for building full-stack applications.